gygr969/Licensy/README.md

  Property | Description | Example
  -------- | ----------- | -------
- name | The name of the library | `"Licensy"` company | The name of the company that created the library | `"RetoLabs"` url | The url where you can found the library | `"https://github.com/guille969/Licensy"` copyright | The copyright information for the library | `"Copyright (c) 2017 RetoLabs"` license | The license the library uses | `MITLicense()`
+ name | The name of the library | `"Licensy"` organization | The name of the organization that created the library | `"RetoLabs"` url | The url where you can found the library | `"https://github.com/guille969/Licensy"` copyright | The copyright information for the library | `"Copyright (c) 2017 RetoLabs"` license | The license the library uses | `MITLicense()`